LilJonyX/LilJonyX/README.md

 ### 👋 Hey, hey!

 My name is **Jony**.
-I'm an 💻 IT student, 🎨 graphic designer (still a beginner), 🤖 AI enthusiast and sort of a 🗾 weeb.
+I'm an 💻 IT student, 🎨 graphic designer (I still suck on it), 🤖 AI enthusiast and sort of a 🗾 weeb.

-- I'm 19 years old
+- I'm 20 years old (⑨/⑨)
 - I'm from the 🇨🇿 Czech Republic
-- I like Touhou Project (I suck on it)
+- I like sandbox games (Minecraft, Terraria etc.) and Touhou Project (I suck on it)
-- I dislike 🎮 Riot Games (LoL, Valorant, ...) and Fortnite
-- Anime 🦊👧 foxgirls and 😺👧 catgirls are the best (Senko-san best waifu). ♂ Femboys too. ( ͡° ͜ʖ ͡°)
+- ♂ Femboy enjoyer ( ͡° ͜ʖ ͡°)